The Bankrate promise

 Next, ask about your repayment options.
 If you’re not getting anywhere, ask to speak to a manager.

-Borrowers need to be diligent about documentation when it comes to debt collectors.
-As soon as you start talking to a collection agency, write down the agent’s name, the agent’s contact information and what you discussed.
+Borrowers need to be diligent about documentation regarding debt collectors.
+As soon as you start talking to a collection agency, write down the agent’s name, contact information and what you discussed.

 If you agree to a settlement with specific conditions, have them send you a copy of that agreement in writing.
-Without a written contract, you may have trouble getting them to delete the account off of your credit report, even if they verbally agreed to it.
+You may have trouble getting them to delete the account from your credit report without a written contract, even if they verbally agreed to it.